 Experts know a few tricks for creating the best cup of tea.
 First, they only use excellent leaves.
 A simple way to test a leaf for quality is to float it in a cup of cold water.
 If it changes colour, it is a good cup.
 Turks are also almost fanatical about avoiding bitterness, and they focus on using just the right amount of heat for just the right time.

 Over boiling or using too much heat is a recipe for a bitter cup.
 Also, although it may seem odd, refrain from stirring.
 Experts believe that the leaves and water should mix naturally, adding to the slow enjoyable experience.
 Replace any brew that is older than a half-hour because the freshness and body break down to become bitter.

 Turks serve tea in clear Tulip shaped cups, without handles that sit on a small saucer.
 If it is your turn to serve, do not fill the teacup to the brim, but leave a brief space.
 This space is where to pick up a Turkish teacup with two fingers.
 If you fill-up the entire cup, this space will be hot to touch.
 Serve sugar cubes, but don’t add them, because this is careless manners and should only be done by the drinker.

 Turks consume a cup with small sips.
 Gulping it down and leaving is rude.
-Your host will continue making and serving tea until you feel like you are floating in a sea of tea.
-To properly thank your host, but decline more tea, simply place your spoon across the teacup.
-With this, you are saying, “thank you for your excellent tea, but I couldn’t possibly consume another drop.”
-Turks see this as a compliment, particularly if you continue to sit and enjoy their company, even if you don’t drink.
+Your host will continue serving until you feel you are floating in a sea of it.
+To thank them but decline, place your spoon across the teacup.
+This sends a message to say, thank you, but I could not consume another drop.
+Turks see this as a compliment, if you continue to sit and enjoy their company, even if you don’t drink.